Eastern Suburbs AFC

-Eastern Suburbs Association Football Club is a professional Association football club based in the suburb of Kohimarama in Auckland, New Zealand.
+Eastern Suburbs Association Football Club is an association football club based in the suburb of Kohimarama in Auckland, New Zealand.
 The club competes in the Northern League.

 Club history

 Eastern Suburbs was formed in 1934 as a result of the merger of Tamaki United AFC (formed 1924) and Glen Innes (formed 1930).
 One of the country's strongest clubs, it has won all major honours in the country, including winning the prestigious national Chatham Cup on six occasions.

-Eastern Suburbs First Team is coached by Kane Wintersgill.
+Eastern Suburbs First Team is coached by Michael Built.